granmoe/gpt-client/README.md

 `trimTokens` will be called any time your request messages token count + minResponseTokens (if passed) exceeds the max tokens for your chosen model.
 The messages you return from it will be sent in the request to OpenAI instead of the original messages.

+## 🗺 Roadmap:

+- Support passing in tool call results in a completion request
+- GPT-4V
+- Streaming
+- Update token trimming to be aware of tool calling

 ## 📖 Documentation:

 I plan to add more extensive documentation if this gains traction, but for now, the best way to learn is to read the code and the tests.